-In all these cases, the data, its analytical results, and the data collection parameters must remain provably secure from unauthorized access and/or breach even when using untrusted network links or data center servers.
-The analytical results must be securely transmitted to a secure and trusted administrator who can evaluate the results then adjust the data collection parameters and iterate the process as necessary.
+In all these cases, the data, its analytical results, and the data collection parameters must remain provably secure from unauthorized access and/or breach even when using untrusted or e4ven publicly shared network links and data center servers.
+The analytical results must be securely transmitted to a secure and trusted administrator who can evaluate the results and adjust the data collection parameters and remote system controls, iterating the process as necessary.

-These use cases differ from areas such as AdTech or Health Care maintaining secrecy and/or anonymity of Personally Identifiable Information (PII) is of critical importance.
+These use cases differ significantly from areas such as AdTech and Health Care maintaining secrecy and/or anonymity of Personally Identifiable Information (PII) is of critical importance.
 In those cases, PII data can never be exposed.
 Specifically, in this distributed sensor example, the data is wholly owned by a single entity, has full access authority but must leverage shared untrusted infrastructure.

 The Problem with Current Security Models